MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 - When you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected.

+> The stigma around debt — technical or otherwise — is that it’s a sign of weakness or leads to overreliance, when in fact it merely represents a trade-off, giving more time or resources at a cost

+Encode your standards into a linter or other static analyzer.
+Start with an almost empty set of rules, and then slowly add as you agree upon standards for your code.

+> Bad code often feels faster in the same way hurrying feels faster

+Label it, creating a rating system and building code in a modular way
 ### Framework Shifts

 For engineering teams, half-completed framework shifts are one of the most common causes of confusing technical debt.
 Does introducing the new framework bring enough advantages?
 If so, should we move everything instead of having a foot in each camp?